Balssh/balssh.github.io/blog/content/about.md

 ---

-[^1]: Over the years, I've tried many times to get into maintaining a site/blog but I would ultimately give up after a handful of articles.
-I want this time to be different.
-[^2]: If you'll throw an eye on my resume, you'll see I also have about 3 months of an internship at Continental, but it was a whole another area and I didn't do much there anyway
+[^1]: If you'll throw an eye on my [resume](/my-cv.pdf), you'll see I also have about 3 months of an internship at Continental, but it was a whole another area and I didn't do much there anyway